 Float Your Boat

-After you've learned the ropes (literally) and built up a sailor's appetite, tuck into some oysters at Tribeca's Grand Banks schooner, or if lobster's more your speed, hit up a free mini-cruise with the North River Lobster Company at Pier 81 on 41st Street.
+After you've learned the ropes (literally) and built up a sailor's appetite, tuck into some oysters at Tribeca's Grand Banks, a docked schooner boat, or if lobster's more your speed, hit up a free mini-cruise with the North River Lobster Company at Pier 81 on 41st Street.

 Nab 2-for-1 Broadway Tickets

-The popular biannual Broadway Week promotion runs for two weeks in September (September 5‒18), kicking off on Labor Day, on Monday.
-While most Broadway theaters are dark on Mondays, you can still nab two-for-one ticket deals for Labor Day performances of Chicago, Cirque du Soleil Paramour, School of Rock, and The Phantom of the Opera.
+The popular biannual Broadway Week ticket promotion runs for two weeks in September kicking off on Labor Day on Monday.
+While most Broadway theaters are dark on Mondays, you can still nab two-for-one ticket deals for Labor Day performances of some of the most popular shows.
+Tickets go on sale on August 18.

 Listen to Opera Under the Stars